rnr1721/le7-cookie-wrapper/README.md

         'sameSite' => 'Lax',
     ];

-    // Implementation of Core\Interfaces\CookieConfig
+    // Implementation of Core\Interfaces\CookieConfigInterface
     $config = new CookiesConfigDefault($newConfig);

     // Second case to add params
     // $config->setParams($newConfig);

-    // Implementation of Core\Interfaces\Cookie
+    // Implementation of Core\Interfaces\CookieInterface
     $cookies = new CookiesNative($config);

     // Before operations with cookies you can set more concrete params